Ferid Berberi: Athlete

 With training from Riza Lofca, he set 37 National weightlifting records as an athlete, won the gold medal at the II National Spartakiad in 1969 and was a National Champion in 1972,73,74 and 75.
-He was the first Albanian to lift over 400kg in three styles.
+He was the first Albanian to lift over 400 kg in three styles.
 Through sport, he was among the few Albanians allowed to go abroad during the country's communist period, including to China in 1972 and Romania in 1975.
 Throughout his athletic career, Berberi continued his studies and earned several diplomas, while also teaching at the high school level.
 He believed that all athletes should also receive a quality education.

 Trainer

 He was trainer of the weightlifting team KS "Dinamo" from 1976-1979 and of the Albania national team from 1979-1985 as well as the National Youth Team of Albania from 1988-1991, winning championships as a coach with Dinamo in 1977, 1978, 1980, 1981, 1982, 1985, and with the national youth team winning twice Balkan champion in Greece and Turkey.
 Notable students he helped develop include Pirro Dhima (Pyrros Dimas), Aleksander Kondo, Luan Shabani (Leonidas Sabanis), Agron Haxhihyseni, Xhemal Qarri, Ardian Kokonozi and Sokol Bishanaku.
 He also coached Ymer Pampuri on the National Team.
-His students won 3 bonze medals at the European Championships, 2 gold medals at the Balkan Championships, 2 gold medals at the Youth Balkan Championships, and a silver medal at the Final of the European Cup in Antalya, Turkey.
+His students won 3 bronze medals at the European Championships, 2 gold medals at the Balkan Championships, 2 gold medals at the Youth Balkan Championships, and a silver medal at the Final of the European Cup in Antalya, Turkey.

 Among his training methods were the importance of healthy diet and nutrition as well as emphasizing proper techniques, principles and discipline, stating "results are not achieved immediately.
 A good coach needs to have patience and composure to prepare them."
 Berberi believed that proper coaching requires patience, knowledge, perseverance for self-preparation and for the athlete, which includes good diet and moderation.
 He stood firmly against doping and corruption in sport and is remembered as an iconic figure in his country for bringing Albanian weightlifting up to international standards.
 He was the trainer of Dinamo Weightlifting Club, and had been a researcher at the Albanian Weightlifting Federation's research department.
 In 1995 he presented at a seminar for the World Weightlifting Federation and in 1996 at a seminar of the European Weightlifting Federation in Sofia, Bulgaria.

 Ferid Berberi attended the 1996 Olympic Games in Atlanta and the 2000 Olympic Games in Sydney as Secretary General of the Albanian Weightlifting Federation, and continued to attend events such as the 2003 World Weightlifting Championships in Vancouver, Canada.
 Throughout his life he remained close to other high calibre current and former athletes, many of the latter who were involved in their respective federations, including the Albanian Football Association, Albanian Basketball Federation, Albanian Volleyball Federation, Albanian Gymnastics Federation, etc. He also regularly attended games and events.
 He spoke openly and often about his views relating to integrity in sport and was strongly against corruption and doping, advocating for the athlete.